-As a DBA, you have almost certainly taken a backup from one computer/ server for the purposes of restoration on another computer.
+As a DBA, you have almost certainly taken a backup from one server for the purposes of restoration on another server.
 It’s a somewhat tedious and manual process, but most of us are sort of resigned to it and accept it simply as a necessary evil of the DBA role.
 I mean, it’s not like you can automate the entire process, right?
 Well, hold that thought …

 Let us first go through the process of taking a SQL Server backup on one machine and restoring it on another machine.
 This typically happens when copying a database from a production server to restore to a test environment, or when migrating databases from one server to another: